 From table 7.2-x and table 7.2-b, the following observations are made:

 Observation O1: Most solutions apply a hierarchical NWDAF architecture with at least 2 layers.
-Solutions #14 (option A) and #53 also describe an option allowing for a flat NWDAF architecture, whereby benefits of such flat NWDAF architecture are not described.
+Solutions #14 (option A) and #53 also describe an option allowing for a flat NWDAF architecture.

-Observation O2: Most solutions support a dynamic NWDAF architecture.
+Observation O2: Most solutions support a dynamic NWDAF hierarchy.
 Solutions #16, #17, #18 support a static NWDAF hierarchy with a dynamic NWDAF to hierarchy mapping.
 Solutions #12, #14, #23, #53 explicitly mention about the possibility to do some pre-configuration of the NWDAF instances, e.g. based on operator's policy to serve a specific set of entities, while this is assumed to also be possible for other solutions.

-Observation O3: Solutions #10, #11, #12, #14, #17, #19, #23, #24, #53, #60 describe collection and aggregation of Analytics Output from other NWDAFs.
-Solutions #10 and #60 in addition describe the exchange of Aggregation metadata to support the aggregation of Analytics Output obtained from multiple distributed / lower layer NWDAFs.
+Observation O3: Solutions #10, #11, #12, #14, #17, #19, #23, #24, #53, #60 describe collection of data and/ or aggregation of Analytics Output from other NWDAFs.
+Solutions #10, #19 and #60 in addition describe the exchange of Aggregation metadata (e.g. Dataset statistical properties, output strategy, for mobility performance or time window) to support the aggregation of Analytics Output obtained from multiple distributed / lower layer NWDAFs.

+Observation O4: In solutions #12, #14 (except option A), #19, #23, # 60, a Central (or higher layer) NWDAF may aggregate analytics per analytics ID from Distributed (or lower layer) NWDAFs, each covering specific TAs from the area of interest for the NWDAF service consumer.

 Observation O5: All solutions, except one option in solution #11, use existing NRF mechanisms to discover other NWDAFs.

-Observation O6: Solutions that are proposing to extend the NWDAF capabilities (e.g. analytics aggregation) extend the NWDAF NF Profile in NRF to include the new NWDAF capabilities.
+Observation O6: Solutions #12, #14 (except option A), #21 and #60 propose to extend the NWDAF capabilities (e.g. analytics aggregation) registered in the NWDAF NF Profile in NRF to include the new NWDAF capabilities.

+Observation O7: Solutions #10, #12, #21 propose lower layer NWDAFs (i.e. Distributed NWDAFs) are close to data source or co-located with NFs.
+Other solutions do not preclude this requirement.

-Observation O7: Solution #16, describes a use case where the NWDAF service consumer contacts a lower layer NWDAF, while the procedure in solution #18, shows the case where the NWDAF service consumer contacts the top layer NWDAF.
-Solution #60 mentions that NF service consumer can be configured to give preference to a distributed NWDAF over a Central NWDAF, in case multiple NWDAFs are returned by NRF.
+Observation O8: Solution #16, describes a use case where the NWDAF service consumer contacts a lower layer NWDAF, while the procedure in solution #18, shows the case where the NWDAF service consumer contacts the top layer NWDAF.
+Solution #60 mentions that NF service consumer can be configured to give preference to a distributed NWDAF over a Central NWDAF or vice versa, in case multiple NWDAFs are returned by NRF.